104 Jellicoe Crescent,

 Motel Avalon is a great place to base yourself when visiting the Coromandel Peninsula.

-Motel Avalon is close to the Kauaeranga Valley offering extensive walking tracks and we are located at the beginning of the Hauraki Rail Cycle Trail.
+Motel Avalon is close to the Kauaeranga Valley offering extensive walking tracks and we are located opposite the start of the Thames/Hauraki Rail Cycle Trail.

 Avalon Motel is the following distances by road from these locations: